Jeff-Moorhead/go-pwdstore/README.md

 Usage
 -----

-To initialize a new password manager, run `go-pwdmgr --init`.
+To initialize a new password manager, run `go-pwdstore --init`.
 From here, you can add, remove, change, and view passwords.
 To add a new password, use the `--title` and `--password` options.
 If `--add`, `--remove`, and `--set` are omitted, the default behavior is to display the decrypted password for the given title.